 Foods Low in Vitamin K for a Warfarin (Coumadin) Diet

 If you are taking an anticoagulant or a blood thinner, like Warfarin (Coumadin), then it is important to keep your PT/INR (Prothrombin Time and International Normalized Ratio) levels stable.
-PT/INR measure factors for blood coagulation.
+PT/INR measures factors for blood coagulation.

-This is a guide to which foods you can eat and in what amounts.
-The exact amounts will depend on your dosage of Warfarin.
-Listed below are foods low in vitamin K presented by food group with sample serving sizes and amounts of vitamin K. For more ideas, use the nutrient ranking tool to sort by food group and serving size.
+Foods low in vitamin K are also presented by food group with sample serving sizes and amounts of vitamin K. For more ideas, use the nutrient ranking tool to sort by food group and serving size.

 - Introduction

-- Points When Taking Warfarin
+- Guidelines When Taking Warfarin

 - Foods Low in Vitamin K to eat on a Warfarin (Coumadin) Diet